lukew3/3cards/README.md

 # 3cards

 Flashcards on web3.
 Permanently stored, owned by you and resistant to authoritative control.
 Powered by [arweave](https://www.arweave.org/).

 Available at
 https://lukew3-3cards.netlify.app and
 https://arweave.net/S3V-IVqbDWxqM09BarzgVsHPvfHyYhoLFsnXm2AK85c

+You can see what changes are coming next at https://github.com/lukew3/3cards/projects/1

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).